vegaprotocol/documentation/docs/api/vega-wallet/common-issues.md

 Use `sudo` if there is no result.
 If it still doesn't show, use more advanced tools to locate it, or as a final option, reboot your computer.

-## I can't connect using my long-living token
+## Can't connect using long-living token

 Make sure you start the service with the flag `--load-tokens`.